onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ### Bugs
 * Fixed a bug where some cache values did not expire on time.

-### Bugs
-* Fixed an issue where a request to a SAML IDP timed-out before the web session expired.
-This can happen when users have to go through an registration process at the IDP.

 ## Release date 2023-05-05

 ### Bugs